xubuvd/guesswhat/README.md

 # About Me
 虚步, He is a Ph.D. student at Beijing University of Posts and Telecommunications.
-He is very fortunate to be advised by his advisor.
 His research is in the area of Vision, Language, and Reasoning, currently focusing on Visual Dialogue.
 He is particularly interested in building a visually-grounded conversational AI (social robot) to see the world and talk with us in natural language.
 Other interests include Natural Language Processing and Visually-grounded Referring Expression.

-Now I've been working on the GuessWhich, Visual Dialog(VisDial) and Talking-to-Videos(Video-Grounded Dialogue) task, please feel free to contact me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.
+Now I've been working on the GuessWhich, Visual Dialog(VisDial) and Talking-to-Videos(Video-Grounded Dialogue) task, please feel free to contact me with pangweitf@bupt.cn or pangweitf@163.com if you have any questions or concerns.

 # GuessWhat?!
 Game

 GuessWhat?! is an image object-guessing game between two players.
-Recently it has attracted considerable research interest in computer vision and natural language processing community.
+Recently it has attracted considerable research interest in computer vision and natural language processing community.<br>

-We give many games played by our agents in https://github.com/xubuvd/guesswhat/tree/OurGames.

 # Reference